msterkowiec/AMTL/README.md

 # Detection of operations on uninitialized memory ("side effect" feature)

-This works in extended mode (with __AMT_FORCE_SAME_SIZE_FOR_TRIVIAL_TYPES__ == 0) because "thread reference counters" are located within size of the object, so they will be within the uninitialized memory, so AMTL assertion will be very likely - particularly if marked with debug magic values.
-Otherwise such uninitialized access might go unnoticed, like in the following simplified case (based on a real life code - production code - in which such issue was detected by AMTL)
+It works in extended mode (with __AMT_FORCE_SAME_SIZE_FOR_TRIVIAL_TYPES__ == 0) because "thread reference counters" are located within size of the object, so they will be within the uninitialized memory, so AMTL assertion will be very likely - particularly if the memory is marked with debug magic values.
+Without AMTL such uninitialized access is almost sure to go unnoticed both in debug and release builds, like in the following simplified case (based on a real life code - production code - in which such issue was detected by AMTL)

 ```
 #include <vector>